kumaruidivloper/Nx-Work-Space-Multiple-SPA/README.md

 Visit the [Nx Documentation](https://nx.dev/angular) to learn more.

-# My Nx Owrkspace POC DOC
+# My Nx Workspace POC DOC

 ## What is Nx?